ukb-aoslo/ConeMapper/Readme_ConeFinderApp.md

 ### Voronoi

-#### Show Cone Locations CheckBox

-Prints cone locations on Voronoi diagram in active state.

-#### Use Corrected Cones

-Allows to use corrected cones (but not applied) in Voronoi diagram in active state.

-#### Voronoi Button
+#### Voronoi Diagram

 Prints Voronoi diagram above the image.

-When diaragram is printed, the interface of Cone Finder is disabled.
-Click again on button 'Voronoi' to remove the diagram and unlock the interface.
+#### Voronoi Type Radio Buttons

+The types of Voronoi diagram to show.
+ - Empty - prints just Voronoi Diagram without anything else.
+ - Cone Area - prints Voronoi Diagram only with closed polygons.
+Each polygon filled with color, depending on its area.
+ - Number of Neighbors - prints Voronoi Diagram only with closed polygons.
+Each polygon filled with color, depending on number of neighbour cells.